elflacosebas/migraR/README.md

 http://demographicestimation.iussp.org/content/multi-exponential-model-migration-schedule

 Now, it is included the parametrization of the Coale and McNeil nuptiality curve, taken advantage of the class construction.
-You can use it setting the function parameter `profile = nuptial`
+You can use it setting the function parameter `profile = "nuptial"`

 Package under continuous changes! place your bugs on the github tab issues :) :rocket: